Endocrine Surgery - Thyroid and Parathyroid Surgery

 Parathyroid surgery (Parathyroidectomy) is usually indicated if you have one or more overactive glands causing high calcium in your blood (hyperparathyroidism).
 Parathyroidectomy can remove the abnormal gland or glands.
 Most often this abnormal gland is benign (not a cancer).
 Over 95% of patients are cured after surgery.
 Parathyroid cancer is exceedingly rare.

-Dr Clement works in conjunction with endocrinologists and offers both open and minimally invasive laparoscopic adrenal surgery.
+Dr Clement works in conjunction with endocrinologists and offers both open and minimally invasive surgeries.

 Neck dissection